clutchd/clutchd/components/grid/README.md

 title: Grid
 ---

-Wrapper components to determine the layout of an App.
+Wrapper components to determine the structure of an App.

 ## API